onshape-public/go-client/onshape/docs/PartStudioApi.md

     wvm := "wvm_example" // string | One of w or v or m corresponding to whether a workspace or version or microversion was entered. wvmid := "wvmid_example" // string | Workspace (w), Version (v) or Microversion (m) ID. eid := "eid_example" // string | Element ID. partIds := "partIds_example" // string | IDs of the parts to retrieve.
-Repeat query param to add more than one (i.e. partId=JHK&partId=JHD).
+Repeat query param to add more than one (i.e. partId=JHK,JHD).
 May not be combined with other ID filters (optional) version := "version_example" // string | Parasolid version (optional) (default to "0") includeExportIds := true // bool | Whether topology ids should be exported as parasolid attributes (optional) (default to false) configuration := "configuration_example" // string | Configuration string. (optional)